Brazil: Patent litigation

 Q: To what extent is forum selection possible in your jurisdiction?

-The general rule is that any lawsuit must be filed before the court where the defendant is located.
-However, the Civil Procedural Law also contains a specific rule that says that infringement claims can be brought to the court where the violation is taking place.
+The general rule is that any lawsuit must be filed before the court where the defendant is located; however, the Law of Civil Procedure also contains a specific rule that says that infringement claims can be brought to the court where the violation is taking place.
 This means that even if the defendant is in a certain city, the patent infringement lawsuit can be filed anywhere where the violation is occurring.
-This is important because in many circumstances (eg, when the infringing product is being advertised or offered for sale online) the patent owner can decide to initiate the lawsuit before a court different from the one where the infringer is based.
+This is important because in many circumstances (eg, when the infringing product is being advertised or offered for sale online), the patent owner can decide to initiate the lawsuit before a different court from the one where the infringer is based.
 It is based on this specific provision that most of the patent infringement lawsuits are filed either in Rio de Janeiro or Sao Paulo, where there are specialised IP courts.

 Q: To what extent is evidence written and oral at proceedings?

 According to the Law of Civil Procedure, the litigating parties can produce any kind of evidence admitted by law, including written and oral evidence.
 Despite this, oral evidence is rare in patent disputes.
 In most cases, parties present their technical allegations and support their thesis with technical documents.
 It is common for parties to present technical opinions issued by experts.
 Such evidence is important when the patent owner asks the judge to grant a preliminary restraining order or when the alleged infringer wishes to challenge the plaintiff’s request.